 If you think celebrating their 25th anniversary this year a stone’s throw from Woerden’s 260-year-old “De Windhond” windmill makes Xtandit old-school and stodgy, you’d be very wrong.
 For the past 15 years, Xtandit has been rocketing past its legacy as a traditional reseller of printers and copiers to become a powerhouse of cutting-edge document management solutions and managed print services.

 The company has garnered multiple Xerox Partner of the Year awards and was named Xerox Managed Print Services Partner of the Year for the past three years in a row.
 Xtandit has twice won the MPSA’s top award for European MPS resellers and the firm is a member of the Photizo Group’s MPS Channel Provider Leader index, just a few of its many accolades.
-Along for every step of the journey from traditional Xerox concessionaire to modern-day MPS master has been Xtandit’s Commercial Director Edwin Jongsma.
+Along for every step of the journey from traditional Xerox concessionaire to modern-day MPS master has been Xtandit’s Sales Director Eric Fronik.

 We caught up with Jongsma on the occasion of Xtandit’s silver anniversary to find out how the print business has changed in a quarter century, and to hear what other partners can learn from Jongsma’s and Xtandit’s strategy of transformation to document management and MPS.